jhead/phantom/README.md

 ## Supported platforms

 - This tool should work on Windows, macOS, and Linux.
+- ARM builds are available for Raspberry Pi and similar SOCs.
 - Only Minecraft for Windows 10, iOS/Android, and Xbox are currently supported.
-- Nintendo Switch does not currently have LAN server support.
+- PS4 and Nintendo Switch do not support this functionality.

 Note that you almost definitely need to create a firewall rule for this to work.
 On macOS, you'll be prompted automatically.
 On Windows, you may need to go into